yeongseok94/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.0         | Speed limit (60km/h)  |
 | 0.0         | Speed limit (70km/h)  |

-For the first image, the model is very sure that this is a speed limit sign of 60km/h, but the network has confident in that the sign is surely a speed limit sign of 50km/h.
+For the fourth image, the model is very sure that this is a speed limit sign of 60km/h, but the network has confident in that the sign is surely a speed limit sign of 50km/h.
 The top five soft max probabilities were:

 | Probability |     Prediction	      |
 |:-----------:|:---------------------:|